 Speaking at a conference in 2023, Google analyst Gary Illyes questioned whether backlinks are still as important in today’s SEO landscape as they were in — what we’ll refer to as — simpler times.

 But has the significance of backlink building as a strategy really diminished?
 Should we all be abandoning link building and turning our attention to other aspects of SEO?

-SEOs and digital marketers often look at backlinks when reviewing the performance of a website in the SERPs.
-And rightly so—links remain a key ranking factor, showing search engines that your site is worthy, both of being linked to and of a place in the SERPs.
+The answer, of course, is a resounding no. Despite links apparently being downgraded in terms of importance in recent years, they remain a key ranking factor among many, showing search engines that your site is worthy of being linked to and of a place in the SERPs.

 What are backlinks?

 You might hear them described as inbound or external links, but backlinks are essentially links that point from one website to another.
 In SEO terms, they’re often thought of as “votes of confidence” — when one site links to another, it’s in effect vouching for that site (i.e. this site is legit and we consider its content to be valuable and trustworthy).

 If I was writing a blog about the merits of owning a pet, I might include a link to some related content explaining why dogs are better than cats; I’m linking directly from my site to the other, effectively endorsing this site and its content.
 For the website I’m linking to, this is a backlink.
 And for the record, yes — dogs are indeed superior to their feline foes.